nim-lang/Nim/doc/intern.md

 existing release build. `koch temp`:cmd: provides a convenient method of doing just that.

-By default running `koch temp`:cmd: will build a lean version of the compiler with `-d:debug`:option: enabled.
+By default, running `koch temp`:cmd: will build a lean version of the compiler with `-d:debug`:option: enabled.
 The compiler is written to `bin/nim_temp` by default.
 A lean version of the compiler lacks JS and documentation generation.